bazelbuild/bazelisk/README.md

 - `last_downstream_green` points to the most recent Bazel binary that builds and tests all [downstream projects](https://buildkite.com/bazel/bazel-at-head-plus-downstream) successfully.
 - `last_rc` points to the most recent release candidate.
   If there is no active release candidate, Bazelisk uses the latest Bazel release instead.
+- `rolling` refers to the latest rolling release (even if there is a newer LTS release).

 ## Where does Bazelisk get Bazel from?